WordPress/openverse/documentation/meta/monitoring/cloudwatch_logs/index.md

 work log groups for the environment.

-To query all logs for a log group, go to the log group page and click the orange "Search log group" button in the upper right hand corner.
+To query all logs for a log group, go to the log group page and click the orange "Search log group" button in the upper right-hand corner.

 ![Search log group button in CloudWatch](/meta/monitoring/cloudwatch_logs/search_log_group.png)